Last updated: Dec-11-2024

 maxWords

-can be defined for both subtitles and captions tracks. - Use the
+is available for both subtitles and captions tracks. - Use the

 timeOffset